How to Negotiate to Remote Work From Home

 Negotiate With Your Manager

-You need to be flexible and willing to listen to what the employer offers.
-You also need to be prepared to offer the employer an actual set trial work from home period of time to prove you can effectively perform your job working remotely.
-Assuming that your case is compelling whether legally, ethically, or compassionately, thank your employer for allowing you to continue to work remotely.
+You need to be flexible and willing to listen to what the employer might offer.
+You also need to be prepared to offer the employer an actual set trial work-from-home period of time to prove that you can effectively perform your job by working remotely.
+Assuming that your case is compelling, whether legally, ethically, or compassionately, thank your employer for allowing you to continue to work remotely.

 Reach Agreements to Ensure Your Success Working Remotely

 At this meeting, you should also agree on several factors:

 - The duration of the remote work before the option is re-evaluated.

 - Communication standards; goal-achievement assessment; performance-evaluation markers; assessment of success; teamwork with colleagues; and ways to evaluate ongoing success with your manager, customers, and coworkers are all potential points for agreement.